PowerLedger/powr/docs/src/running-validator/validator-reqs.md

 the internet on staked, mainnet-beta validators.
 - 8899 TCP - JSONRPC over HTTP.
 Change with `--rpc-port RPC_PORT``
 - 8900 TCP - JSONRPC over Websockets.
 Derived.
 Uses `RPC_PORT + 1`

+## GPU Requirements

+CUDA is required to make use of the GPU on your system.
+The provided Solana release binaries are built on Ubuntu 20.04 with [CUDA Toolkit 10.1 update 1](https://developer.nvidia.com/cuda-toolkit-archive).
+If your machine is using a different CUDA version then you will need to rebuild from source.